 3 Books That Remind You It's Okay to be Human

-Sometimes we need gentle reminders that messy feelings are part of life—that it's okay to be imperfect, and it's okay to be you.
-You know that harsh voice in your head that insists you should have it all figured out by now?
-Or maybe you've noticed how you feel drained while everyone around appears energized, and you wonder what's wrong with you.
-Perhaps you struggle with emotions that feel too big for the moment—reactions that can surprise you with their intensity.
+Sometimes we benefit from reminders that messy feelings are part of life—that it's okay to be imperfect, and it's okay to be you.
+You might struggle with a perfectionist or critic living in your head.
+You may feel drained in social situations and wonder what's wrong with you.
+Perhaps you struggle with emotions that feel outsized for the moment.
 These three books meet you in those tender places, honoring the complexity of being human while offering compassionate strategies for finding your way through.

 TLC - The Practice That Helps When Life Feels Too Much

-We all have them: moments when our inner critic takes over or we're flooded with overwhelm after one too many stressors pile up.
-Whether at home or in a high-stakes meeting, these experiences are part of being human.
-Here's a simple practice that can help restore nervous system balance in under 30 seconds.
-TLC combines compassionate touch, intentional breathing, and caring self-talk to interrupt the stress cycle and help you respond skillfully rather than reactively.
+We all have them: moments when we're flooded with overwhelm after one too many stressors pile up, or our inner critic takes over.
+Whether at home or at work, these experiences are part of being human.
+TLC is a simple practice to restore nervous system balance in under 30 seconds.
 Learn this portable practice that works anywhere, anytime—and discover the science behind why it's so effective.

 The Information Your Body Holds (And Why It Matters More Than You Might Think)